delzadbamji/airbnb-clone/backend/readme.md

 # airbnb-clone

-The backend for this project is located in one of the collaborator's repositories.
+The backend for this project is private and can be viewed by requesting access to [AirBnB backend](https://github.com/delzadbamji/airbnb_backend).
-The link to his repo shall be updated shortly.